On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sBackground} we introduce notation and provide some background on filter stability and constrained SSMs.
-Section \ref{sConstrained} is devoted to the analysis of constrained Bayesian filters, including stability, approximation rates and convergence of constrained PFs.
+Section \ref{sConstrained} is devoted to the analysis of constrained Bayesian filters, including their stability and approximation rates.
 We note that Section \ref{sConstrained} is essentially theoretical.
 Readers interested only in methodological aspects may skip directly to Section \ref{sSDEs}, where we describe the continuous-discrete filtering setup, discuss Doob's $h$-transform for guided SDEs, and then introduce the proposed barrier-constrained SDEs.
 In Section \ref{sNumerics} we present numerical results for selected constrained Bayesian filters (using the barrier approach) and the stochastic Lorenz 96 model.
 Finally, Section \ref{sConclusions} is devoted to the conclusions.